 The seminars are scheduled for 1:30 pm on the dates listed above.
-The speakers are renowned experts in power and energy systems, and we believe they will bring novel insights and fruitful discussions to Stanford.
+The speakers are renowned scholars or industry experts in power and energy systems.
+We believe they will bring novel insights and fruitful discussions to Stanford.
 This seminar is offered as a 1 unit seminar course, CEE 272T/EE292T.
 Interested students can take this seminar course for credit by completing a project based on the topics presented in this course.

-- Ram Rajagopal, Assistant Professor, Civil and Environmental Engineering
+Ram Rajagopal, Associate Professor, Civil & Environmental Engineering, and Electrical Engineering

 Sila Kiliccote, Managing Director of Grid Innovations, Bits & Watts

 Yuting Ji, Postdoctoral Scholar, Civil and Environmental Engineering